-Legislation (S. 1045) that would require federal employees to receive a summary performance rating of at least fully successful to receive a pay adjustment is pending in the 110th Congress.
+Legislation (S. 1045) to require federal employees to receive a summary performance rating of at least fully successful to receive a pay adjustment was introduced, but saw no further action, in the 110th Congress.
 A bill (S. 1046) to increase the limitation on basic pay for senior-level and scientific and professional positions passed the Senate and the House of Representatives and became P.L.
 110-372 on October 8, 2008.

-Performance Appraisal.
-On March 29, 2007, Senator George Voinovich, Ranking Member of the Senate Homeland Security and Governmental Affairs' Subcommittee on Oversight of Government Management, the Federal Workforce,
+Performance Appraisal

-&lt;sup>47 Section 106 of P.L.
-110-329 provides that, "Unless otherwise provided for in this joint resolution or in the applicable appropriations Act for fiscal year 2009, appropriations and funds made available and authority granted pursuant to this joint resolution shall be available until whichever of the following first occurs: (1) the enactment into law of an appropriation for any project or activity provided for in this joint resolution; (2) the enactment into law of the applicable appropriations Act for fiscal year 2009 without any provision for such project or activity; or (3) March 6, 2009."
+On March 29, 2007, Senator George Voinovich, Ranking Member of the Senate Homeland Security and Governmental Affairs' Subcommittee on Oversight of Government Management, the Federal Workforce, and the District of Columbia, introduced S. 1045, the Federal Workforce Performance Appraisal and Management Improvement Act of 2007.
+(He introduced similar appropriations Act for fiscal year 2009, appropriations and funds made available and authority granted pursuant to this joint resolution shall be available until whichever of the following first occurs: (1) the enactment into law of an appropriation for any project or activity provided for in this joint resolution; (2) the enactment into law of the applicable appropriations Act for fiscal year 2009 without any provision for such project or activity; or (3) March 6, 2009."